 Local that Works is an annual contest that spotlights innovative and replicable content, engagement and revenue initiatives at public radio and TV stations, and nonprofit news organizations in the U.S.

 Explore the curated LTW database of 350+ projects.
-Entries from the 2020 contest will be added to this database this fall.

-Tips on using the database: If viewing this on a computer, all projects are listed in the left column.
+Other tips on using the database: If viewing this on a computer, all projects are listed in the left column.
 Click on a project name and its longer profile will appear in the right column.
 If viewing on mobile, clicking on a project name will load the full listing on your screen.

 You can filter your results by selecting a tag or multiple tags in the categories drop down menu and clicking on search.
-If you want to change, broaden or narrow the results, make sure to uncheck categories for subsequent searches.
+IMPORTANT: If you want to change, broaden or narrow the results, make sure to uncheck categories for subsequent searches.

 123 results found.

 Grace Weber’s Music Lab (GWML) is a free monthly music education program and talent accelerator for Milwaukee area high schoolers, providing opportunities to refine performance skills; build connections between engaged and talented young people; expose participants to the multiple career opportunities available in creative industries; and to participate in performances and talks by professional musicians, entertainment industry professionals and artists.
 This program is critical to meeting the growing and changing needs of our city and youth – Grace Weber’s Music Lab reaches kids with art forms that are increasingly relevant and central to their lives, including diverse music from hip-hop to alternative to spoken word.